riju/backgroundBlur/explainer.md

 ## Performance

 Background blur, using the proposed Javascript API, was compared to several other alternatives in power usage.
-The results were normalized against base case (viewfinder only, no background blur) and are shown in the following chart.

 ![Package Power Consumption](MTL_BG_Blur_HP_best_ower_efficiency.png)